elimbaum/elimbaum.github.io/_posts/2024-05-11-fire-computer.md

 ![or](/assets/img/fire/or.png){: width="33%"}

 A signal coming from either `X` or `Y` will split at the shared node and produce an output.
-The case where both `X` and `Y` are hot is a bit more interesting: the flames will cancel at the shared node, but (I believe) will also allow an output flame.
+The case where both `X` and `Y` are hot is a bit more interesting: the flames will cancel at the shared node, but (I believe) will also allow an output flame to progress.

 We do need to be careful of backpropagation here.
 With a single hot input, that signal will split towards the output, but will _also continue back towards the other input_.
 So, to make a reliable OR gate, we need diodes: